badriadhikari/Algorithms-2020fall/homeworks/Homework04.md

 1. [Greedy algorithm vs dynamic programming](https://youtu.be/DXnQQVzfnRo)

 ## Question 1
 Explain the 'activity selection problem' by creating a problem of your own, with a table similar to the activity selection problem.
+With time in the X-axis, also show visually, the overlap between the activities.
 You are free to create any problem, as long as it is similar to a standard activity selection problem.

 ## Question 2 (programming)
 In Python, implement (a) a recursive solution, (b) a dynamic programming solution, (c) a recursive greey solution, and (d) an iterative greedy solution to the following activity selection problem.
 For implementing the recursive solution, the video on "Optimal substructure property" discusses a recursion equation.
 This recursive equation is in the book as well.
 Also the code code structure below may serve as a template for implementing the recursive solution.